Louis Comfort Tiffany: Clara Driscoll

-Western Reserve School of Design for Women, and in 1888 moved to New York City to study at the Metropolitan Museum of Art School.
+"A gifted unsung artist," Clara Driscoll was one of the many accomplished artists employed by Tiffany.
+Driscoll was born in Tallmadge, Ohio.
+Driscoll was educated at the Western Reserve School of Design for Women, and in 1888 moved to New York City to study at the Metropolitan Museum of Art School.
 "The turning point in her career came when she and her sister found employment at the Tiffany Glass Company in Manhattan."
 When Driscoll first began work at Tiffany's the firm was located at 333-35 Fourth Avenue, later renamed for its lush-green central median, Park Avenue.
 The names of the firm underwent a metamorphosis of name changes, as had Tiffany's glass operation with Nash: Louis C. Tiffany and Associated Artists, to Louis C. Tiffany & Co., and finally the Tiffany Glass Company.
 "As the name suggests, the company focused largely on leaded-glass windows but it also received commissions for interior decoration."

+Recent research by Rutgers University professor Martin Eidelberg suggests that a team of talented single women designers, sometimes referred to as the "Tiffany Girls", led by Driscoll, played a big role in designing many of the floral patterns on the famous Tiffany lamp and other creations.

 From the late 1880s until about 1909, Driscoll supervised many of Tiffany's most celebrated leaded windows and mosaics.
 Since the common practice at the time was to limit female hires to unmarried status, Driscoll worked on and off on three separate occasions.
 During Driscoll's first term in 1892, a "Women's Glass Cutting Department" with six female employees under Driscoll's direction was created, and in two years, this had increased to thirty-five.
 Her third term at Tiffany's, "undoubtedly the most creative" tenure of her career, was the period many refer to as "the most prestigious commissions for leaded-glass windows and mosaics by her "Tiffany Girls."
 It was during this tenure that iconic pieces like the Dragonfly, Wisteria, and Poppy lamp shades were created.
 Undoubtedly, the magic in the artistic endeavors by Tiffany and his artisans can only be ascribed to the "harmony that existed between Tiffany and his workers."